Table of Contents

 - When Not to Seal Natural Stone Countertops

 - Professional Sealing for Natural Stone Surfaces

 In addition to countertop care and maintenance, one of the most common questions we hear is whether natural stone countertops need to be sealed.
 Ask three people whether you should seal granite countertops, and you’ll get three different answers.

 As it turns out, there’s a good reason for this range of opinions.
 Not all stone countertops need to be sealed.
-Some types of granite, like Ubatuba granite for instance, is so dense that it won’t absorb anything anyway (has a very low absorption rate and very low chance of staining).
+Some types of granite, like Ubatuba granite, for instance, is so dense that it won’t absorb anything anyway.
+It has a very low absorption rate and a low chance of staining.

-However, the vast majority of natural stone countertops do need to be sealed once in awhile.
+However, the vast majority of natural stone countertops do need to be sealed once in a while.
 This is particularly true of counters with a honed finish.
 For these stones, sealant plays a vital role in keeping your countertop resistant to stains.
-Sealant also makes it easier to keep your kitchen countertop clean and looking good.
+A sealant also makes it easier to keep your kitchen countertop clean and looking good.